 Over the course of his distinguished career, Sal has successfully litigated many high-profile cases, including: Merck & Co., Inc. (Vioxx) Sec.
 Litig.(D.N.J.); In re Schering-Plough Corp./ENHANCE Sec.
 Litig.
 (D.N.J.); New York State Teachers' Retirement System v.
 General Motors Co.
 (E.D.
 Mich.); In re MF Global Holdings Limited Sec.
 Litig.
 (S.D.N.Y); In re Raytheon Sec.
 Litig.
 (D. Mass.); In re Refco Sec.
 Litig.
 (S.D.N.Y.); In re MicroStrategy, Inc. Sec.
 Litig.
 (E.D.
 Va.); In re Bristol Myers Squibb Co.
 Sec.
 Litig.
 (S.D.N.Y.); and In re New Century Sec.
 Litig.
 (C.D.
 Cal.).

 Industry observers, peers and adversaries routinely honor Sal for his accomplishments.
-He is one of the "Top 100 Trial Lawyers" in the nation and a "Litigation Star" according to Benchmark Litigation, which credits him for performing “top quality work.”
-Chambers USA describes Sal as "wonderfully talented…a smart, aggressive lawyer who works hard for his clients," and "the go-to for the biggest cases," while Legal 500 praises him as a "highly effective litigator.”
+He is one of the "Top 100 Trial Lawyers" in the nation and a "Litigation Star" according to Benchmark Litigation, which credits him for performing "top quality work."
+Chambers USA continuously ranks Sal as a top litigator, quoting market sources who describe him as "wonderfully talented…a smart, aggressive lawyer who works hard for his clients," and "the go-to for the biggest cases."
+Sal is also ranked as a top litigator by Legal 500, which quotes market sources who praise him as a "highly effective litigator.”
 Heralded multiple times as one of a handful of Securities Litigation and Class Action "MVPs" in the nation by Law360, he has also been named a "Litigation Trailblazer" by The National Law Journal.
 Sal is also one of Lawdragon’s "500 Leading Lawyers in America," named as a leading mass tort and plaintiff class action litigator by Best Lawyers®, and is one of Thomson Reuters' Super Lawyers.

 A highly esteemed voice on investor rights, regulatory and market issues, in 2008 he was called upon by the Securities and Exchange Commission's Advisory Committee on Improvements to Financial Reporting to give testimony as to the state of the industry and potential impacts of proposed regulatory changes being considered.
 He is the author and co-author of numerous articles on developments in the securities laws, and was chosen, along with several of his BLB&G partners, to author the first chapter - “Plaintiffs’ Perspective” - of Lexis/Nexis’s seminal industry guide Litigating Securities Class Actions.